fenago/react-graphql-course/mini-labs/7_Mutations_and_Input_Types.md

 };
 ```

 You don't need anything more than this to implement mutations.
 But in many cases, you will find a number of different mutations that all accept the same input parameters.
 A common example is that creating an object in a database and updating an object in a database often take the same parameters.
-To make your schema simpler, you can use “input types” for this, by using the input keyword instead of the type keyword.
+To make your schema simpler, you can use "input types" for this, by using the input keyword instead of the type keyword.

 For example, instead of a single message of the day, let's say we have many messages, indexed in a database by the id field, and each message has both a content string and an author string.
 We want a mutation API both for creating a new message and for updating an old message.
 We could use the schema: